1. Neighboring orchards tend to run together; please repect boundaries and only pick from the trees

 please leave the orchard free of trash and litter.

-been lying on the ground should not be picked up or eatten because they are considered a health risk; but you may take
+Apples that have been lying on the ground should not be picked up or eatten because they are considered a health risk; but you

-should not be left to investigate the orchard on their own...they need supervised curiosity.
-Of course, climbing on
+Children should not be left to investigate the orchard on their own...they need supervised curiosity.
+Of course, climbing

-ATVs or tractors should only be done with permission.
-And, enjoy watching the chickens but remember that they do
+on ATVs or tractors should only be done with permission.
+And, enjoy watching the chickens but remember that they

 10. Please do not be wasteful.